 15:15Institutional investor spotlight: Committing capital in the region

 Despite the difficulties of 2020, institutional investors continue to see long-term potential in the infrastructure asset class, and in recent years have focused their efforts on funding some of the largest transactions in the region.
 However, Southeast Asia is still considered to be a risky investment proposition.
 Geopolitical complexities, fragmented markets, increased competition, and developing the right relationships with local partners are issues that are still at the forefront of many investors’ minds.
 In this session, hear from leading regional and global institutional investors about the lessons learned when investing in Southeast Asia, how they have adapted in the past year, and their strategies for the future.

-- Which geographies and sectors present the best opportunities for LPs, and has this changed in the past year?
+- Which geographies and sectors present the best opportunities for institutional investors, and has this changed in the past year?

-- Direct investments vs fund investments vs co-investments: which strategy do LPs prefer when looking at the region?
+- Direct investments vs fund investments vs co-investments: which strategy do institutional investors prefer when looking at the region?

-- How can LPs effectively source both international operators and local partners in Southeast Asia?
+- How can institutional investors effectively source both international operators and local partners in Southeast Asia?

 16:00Roundtable discussions: Meet the infrastructure experts

 In these country-specific roundtables, an investment expert will moderate each session and discuss the unique set of risks, challenges, and project pipelines each region has to offer.
 Designed to promote networking and discussion, experts will share their experiences in sourcing and executing deals in their geographies, as well as the top sectors on the horizon for each country.